alexyang3312/twitter-sentiment-analysis/README.md

 In data preprocessing, the text data are read by using Spark from those CSV files, and then they are splitted to 70% for training and 30% for testing.
 Moreover, they are filtered, such as remove useless keywords, URLs and special characters.
 An offline model called Word2Vector is used to transform words into vectors.
 Then TextBlob is used, which is a Python natural language processing package and converts the content of Twitter text into an emotional attribute value, such as positive, neutral and negative.
 Then there are two important parameters: vectors and the corresponding sentiment value, which means label and features, label and features make up the training data set.

-## Word to vector and Feature extra.
-（豪胜）

 ## Data analysis by Random Forest implementation
 （需要引入文献）
 为什么使用随机森林，情感分析是把推特数据归为若干类：积极，中立，消极，而随机森林正好适用于这种分类算法。

 After training dataset are pre-processed, those data could be used into RandomForest which is a learning algorithm for a random forest model for classification by using trainClassifier method.
 There are several parameters are used in this step, such as "numClasses = 3", "numTrees=6" and "maxDepth=8".
 Labels should take values {0, 1, ..., numClasses-1}, and the label are 0, 1 and 2, so the numClasses = 3.

 Improving the accuracy of the classifier depends on the features and the tuning of the parameters, and the number and depth of the tree could be adjusted and compared the results to see if it works.

+## Word to vector and feature extraction.
+（豪胜）

 ## Data analysis by Naive Bayes implementation
 （志鹏）